AdobeDocs/workfront-learn.en/help/fusion/2-understand-the-basics/access-previous-versions-walkthrough.md

 level: Beginner
 jira: KT-9009
 exl-id: dd2cc2a2-e5af-41cc-bc0d-6be1efd996d9
+recommendations: noDisplay,noCatalog
 doc-type: video
 ---
 # Access previous versions walkthrough

 In this video, you will:

-*  Discover how you can restore previous versions after you’ve made changes to your scenario and saved multiple times.
+* Discover how you can restore previous versions after you've made changes to your scenario and saved multiple times.

 ## Accessing previous versions walkthrough